pjsofts/Laravel-Test/README.md

     - Or you may use JQuery for posting the form, or doing validation on the client.
     - If you know React, Vue or Angular you can use them to create a reactive UI.

+## Infrastructure
+1. Push your code to a github/gitlab repository and share it with us
+1. **(Optional)** If you enjoy doing this, you may publish your web application on Heroku container-based cloud Platfrom as a Service (PaaS) free tier and share the link with us.